badlydrawnrob/python-playground/building-with-fast-api/README.md

 > Some things can be set-and-forget.
 > There's simply too much to learn with programming!

-Some things I want to treat as an input and output.
-I don't want to worry about their internal mechanisms.
+Some things I want to treat as an input and output: I don't want to worry about their internal mechanisms.

 1. I don't want to learn some things (my learning frame)
 2. I'd rather hand over a low-level task to a collegue (email validation)